Thibault-Mch/drifter/README.md

 # drifter
-Some say the future os social media lie here
+Some say the future of social media lies here